Sienci-Labs/Resources/cnc-fun/the-basics/cnc-workholding.md

 ![](/_images/_lmmk2/_the-basics/lmk2_work_IMG_8633.JPG){.aligncenter .size-medium}

-Painter’s tape on both surfaces with CA glue in between.
+Painter’s tape on both surfaces (wasteboard and stock material) with CA glue in between.
 Strong, temporary hold that leaves no residue on your material.

+Apply minimal glue, keep glue centered to avoid spill-out , and clean tools with acetone if needed.

 #### Tape Gotchas